 Burrow is a furniture company that believes that you should stick with what you’re good at.
-Consequently, Burrow sells one couch on their site, albeit there are many variations.
-You can get the type as an armchair, love seat, sofa, or the XL “King Sofa”.
+Consequently, Burrow sells one couch on its site, though there are many variations.
+You can get this “couch” as an armchair, love seat, sofa, or the XL “King Sofa.”
 Next, you pick your upholstery and leg stain.
 There are five fabric options and three stain options.
 You can select from low or high armrests and choose to add an ottoman or chaise section to finish out the piece.

 See our full Burrow couch review here.